-Schizophrenia Test: Schizophrenics have the problem in distinguishing fact from fiction but they are not easily fooled by optical illusions.
+Schizophrenia Test: Schizophrenics have a problem in distinguishing fact from fiction but they are not easily fooled by optical illusions.

 This has been proved by researchers at London University a few years back.
 No matter how many difficulties the Schizophrenics face in perceiving the reality, the Schizophrenia Test showed that these people with Schizophrenia can see right through some optical illusions which are not always possible for people who do not have the illness.
 With this finding, it becomes easier to support the interpretation of this mental illness that it is the general inability of the person affected by this disease to interpret sensory information in its appropriate context,